CMU-Heinz-95702/lab6-rmi-programming/README.md

 9. Within one of the two shells opened on the server side directory, start the rmiregistry with the command "rmiregistry".

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: The rmi registry is providing a naming service.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: The rmi registry is providing a naming service.
 One client of the registry (the server on the server side) provides a name for the remote object.
 The other client of the registry (on the client side) accesses a remote object reference by providing the registry with the name.
 Naming services, such as the rmiregistry, are very common - in everyday life as well as in computing.

 10. In the other shell opened on the server side directory, run the server with the command "java CalculatorServer".